writing challenge 78/100

 <time datetime='Mon, 20 Mar 2023 23:30:00 CST'>20 Mar 2023, 11:30 PM</time>

-<p>People might not understand your perspective, but if it’s valuable, the results will speak for themselves</p>
+<p>People might not understand your perspective, but if its valuable, the results will speak for themselves</p>

 </a>